-He was example of America’s once undoubted power to resurrect people.
+He had belief in America’s promise to an immigrant and was proof of America’s once undoubted power to resurrect people.

-Randy Newman, in that stupendously great American album, Good Old Boys (“Good old buys from LSU; went in dumb came, out dumb too…”), described what you are superior at:
+Randy Newman, in that stupendous American album, Good Old Boys (“Good old buys from LSU; went in dumb, came out dumb too…”), described exactly what you are superior at:

-“We’re rednecks, we’re rednecks: we don’t know our ass from a hole in the grand.
-We’re rednecks: we’re keeping the niggers down”.
+“We’re rednecks, we’re rednecks: we don’t know our ass from a hole in the ground.
+We’re rednecks, we’re rednecks: we’re keeping the niggers down”.

 I’ve been re-thinking Lester’s joke.